jboss-xpaas/docker-containers/xpaas-bpms-docker/README.md

 Control scripts
 ---------------

-There are three control scripts:
+There are three control scripts for running BPMS with no clustering support:
 * <code>build.sh</code> Builds the JBoss BPMS docker image
 * <code>start.sh</code> Starts a new XPaaS JBoss BPMS docker container based on this image
 * <code>stop.sh</code>  Stops the runned XPaaS JBoss BPMS docker container

+# TODO: List the scripts for clustering

 Building the docker container
 -----------------------------